 Who is an adjustable bed suitable for?

 Not only does an adjustable bed make sleeping comfortable, it also makes it easier for you to get in and out of bed too.
 This means that whether you are looking for more independence in old age, or freedom from niggling aches and pains, an adjustable bed can help you to get a better night’s sleep.
-There is a wide range of adjustable beds to choose from, so finding out about what they offer can help you to decide if an adjustable bed is right for you.
+There is a wide range of adjustable beds to choose from, so finding out about what they offer can help you to decide if an adjustable bed is right for you and if so, what adjustable bed you should buy.

 What is an adjustable bed?